3 Business Schools with Exceptional Entrepreneurship Faculty

-MBA programs with a focus in entrepreneurship prepare students for the variety of roles they may be called upon to fulfill in the business world, from inventors and investors to employers and managers.
+MBA programs with a focus in entrepreneurship prepare students for the variety of roles they may be called upon to fulfill in the world of business innovation, from inventor to investor to employer to manager.

 Such programs may have centers designated for students to engage in entrepreneur-focused symposia, career development, and networking events.
 Ideally, entrepreneurship-focused MBA programs utilize hands-on and experiential learning approaches in addition to classroom study and research.
 This can be through internships and co-op opportunities, incubator and accelerator programs, and venture competitions.